-Every project is tailored to the needs of the client and the garden, and depending on the scale of the project.
-Sometimes, this will just involve redesigning the planting for an existing border or the redesign of a section of the garden impacted by an extension or summerhouse.
-Where the project requires a complete redesign of the space, the design process is typically broken down into the following stages:
+Each project is tailored to the needs of the client and the garden and depending on the scale of the project.
+Sometimes, this will just involve redesigning the planting for an existing border or the redesign of a section of the garden impacted by an extension or garden building.
+Where the project requires a complete redesign of the space, the design process is typically broken down into key stages:

-Once planting is complete, regular visits are built into the service in order to ensure plants and trees are establishing properly.
+Aftercare: Once planting is complete, regular visits are built into the service to ensure plants and trees are establishing properly.